 Nevada School Counselor Certification

 School counselors in Nevada provide academic, career, and social/emotional supports to nearly a half million students in 18 school districts located across the state.
-Nevada’s counselors work to ensure that all children can learn to their fullest potential, by providing a comprehensive school counseling program that meets each child’s developmental needs.
+Nevada’s counselors work to ensure that all children can learn to their fullest potential by providing a comprehensive school counseling program that meets each child’s developmental needs.

 For more information about the unique role that school counselors play in Nevada, visit the Nevada Department of Education website.